ZeroBone/GarbageSet/README.md

 # Space complexity

 The space complexity of the data structure is in `O(n)`.
 However, apart from storing the payload array itself the data structure requires additional space for redundancy checking purposes.
 This additional space is about `2*n*sizeof(index_t)` bytes where n is the capacity and `index_t` is the type used for indexes.
 With this user-defined you can easily reduce the memory overhead.

+# License

+This software is licensed under the terms of the MIT License.

+Copyright (c) 2020 Alexander Mayorov

+For more details see the `LICENSE` file.